content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/1-java-basics/3-program-internal-hello-java-program-how-to-set-path.md

 ## 3.2 How to set the Permanent Path of JDK in Windows

-For setting the permanent path of JDK, you need to follow these steps:
+For setting the path of JDK permanently, you need to follow these steps:

 -   Go to **MyComputer -\> properties -\> advances system settings -\> advanced tab -\> environment variables -\> new tab of user variable -\>** write path in **variable name -\>** write path of bin folder in **variable value -\> ok -\> ok -\> ok**